• Skip to primary navigation

 Buying Our First House: 5 Lessons Learned | JustAGirlAndHerBlog.com

 There was another home that we looked at and really liked during the search for our first house, and we ended up finding out later that when someone else put an offer on it and had it inspected, there were some structural issues that we never ever would have known about simply by looking around ourselves.
-I know buying a house is expensive and it's tempting to save a few hundred dollars by skipping the inspection, but it is totally not worth it down the road.
-Get an inspection-- you'll thank yourself later!
+I know buying a house is expensive and it’s tempting to save a few hundred dollars by skipping the inspection, but it is totally not worth it down the road.
+Get an inspection– you’ll thank yourself later!

 We certainly got an education when we were purchasing our first house!
 I could go on and on with the lessons we learned, but these are the biggies. 🙂 House hunting can be such a fun and exciting process when done the right way, so be sure to get those ducks in a row before you jump in.
-Work out your budget, create your list of priorities, and download Dave Ramsey's Homebuyer Guide-- then start searching for the perfect home for you!
+Work out your budget, create your list of priorities, and download Dave Ramsey’s Homebuyer Guide— then start searching for the perfect home for you!
 And whatever you do, enjoy the process.
-It almost never works out exactly the way you think it will, but all of the bumps in the road might just end up landing you exactly where you're supposed to be.
+It almost never works out exactly the way you think it will, but all of the bumps in the road might just end up landing you exactly where you’re supposed to be.
 Happy house hunting!

 Delightful Sign Off